 - The Pareto chart doesn’t provide any insight into the root cause of the problem.

-- A single cause or a reason category may further have other factors involved so to find the major impact at each level of the problem we have to create many Pareto charts.
-So, lower levels of Pareto chart are often required.
+- A single cause or a reason category may further have other factors involved, so to find the major impact at each level of the problem, we have to create many Pareto charts.
+So, lower levels of the Pareto chart are often required.

 - Pareto chart can’t be utilized to compute how awful the issue is or how far changes would bring a procedure back into specification.